PawelDemichowicz/car-dealership/README.md

 4. **Run the application:**
-   If you want to run all tests, make sure Docker is running before proceeding.
-This is necessary because the tests use **Testcontainers**, which relies on Docker to create and manage containerized environments for testing.

 ```bash
 ./gradlew bootRun
 ```

 5. **Run tests:**

+   > **Important:** If you want to run all tests, make sure Docker is running before proceeding.
+This is necessary because the tests use **Testcontainers**, which relies on Docker to create and manage containerized environments for testing.

-   To run all tests, including those requiring Docker:
+   To run all tests:

 ```bash
 ./gradlew test